 Amount of award:

 Given the availability of funds, the award is intended to assist with the cost of the round-trip international airfare in economy/coach from U.S. to the destination of the program/experience.
-The award amount may not exceed the cost of the airfare, however, due to funding limitations, the award amount might only cover a portion of the international airfare.
+The award amount may not exceed the cost of the airfare, however, due to funding limitations, the award amount might only cover a portion of the international airfare and rarely exceeds $1000.

 From the Graduate School, in the form of a travel reimbursement, to be paid directly to the student via their UGA student account.